Abramovich completes $3.2 billion sale of EPL team Chelsea

-LONDON (AP) — A consortium fronted by Los Angeles Dodgers part-owner Todd Boehly completed the purchase of Chelsea on Monday for 2.5 billion pounds ($3.2 billion) — the highest ever for a sports team.
+The fast-tracked purchase of English soccer club Chelsea for 2.5 billion pounds ($3.2 billion) — the highest price ever paid for a sports team — was completed Monday by a consortium fronted by Los Angeles Dodgers part-owner Todd Boehly.

-It marked the end of the trophy-filled, 19-year tenure of Roman Abramovich, the Russian oligarch who was forced to sell the club in March after being sanctioned by the British government over his links to Russian President Vladimir Putin following the invasion of Ukraine.
+It marked the end of the trophy-filled, 19-year tenure of Roman Abramovich, the Russian oligarch who was forced to sell the club in March after being sanctioned by the British government for what it called his enabling of Russian President Vladimir Putin’s “brutal and barbaric invasion” of Ukraine.

+The government said the proceeds of the sale will be used for humanitarian purposes in Ukraine.

-“We are honored to become the new custodians of Chelsea Football Club,” Boehly said.
+“We are honored to become the new custodians of Chelsea Football Club,” said Boehly, who attended some of the team’s games in recent weeks.
 “We’re all in — 100% — every minute of every match.”

 Chelsea has been operating under a government license since Abramovich’s assets were frozen in March.
-The Boehly and Clearlake Capital consortium was one of around 250 proposed purchasers, the club said, and that was narrowed down to three final bidders.
+The Boehly and Clearlake Capital consortium was one of around 250 initial proposed buyers, the club said, and that was narrowed down to 12 credible bids and then a shortlist of three final bidders.

 “Many described the proposed transaction as ‘unprecedented,’ and it was,” Chelsea said.
 “A transaction such as this would normally take nine months to a year to complete; we did it in less than three months.”